Steve H. Powell & Company

 • If the creditor allows borrowers to shop for any required services for TRID loans, it should update (as necessary) the written list provided with the Loan Estimate to identify at least one available provider for each settlement service for which the consumer is permitted to shop.

-• FDIC or Federal Reserve supervised institution CRA asset size thresholds for 2021 are under $330 million for small bank (based upon both of the last two calendar years), at least $330 million up to $1.322 billion for intermediate small bank (based on either of the two last calendar years), and $1.322 billion and over for large bank (based upon both of the last two calendar years).
+• CRA asset size thresholds as of December 31, 2024, are under $402 million for small bank (based on both of the last two calendar years), at least $402 million up to $1.609 billion for intermediate small bank (based on either of the two last calendar years), and $1.609 billion and over for large bank (based on both of the last two calendar years).

 • Ensure procedures are in place for performing escrow account analyses and that the financial institution has implemented procedures for providing annual escrow account notices.